Syllabus

 Director Confirmation

-Ask you internship director to send me an email confirming your internship, or forward me such correspondence.
+Ask your internship director to send me an email confirming your internship, or forward me such correspondence.

 Journal